Deutsche Telekom IoT: acceptance, nuSIM and Cloud of Things

 LTE Cat-M (LTE-M)

 Section titled “LTE Cat-M (LTE-M)”LTE-M (Cat-M1, and Cat-M2 in some cases) is DT's preferred LPWAN technology for moderately mobile objects with moderate throughput and potential VoLTE.
-Coverage spans almost the entire DE/AT/CZ/HU/GR footprint.
-LTE-M acceptance verifies PSM and eDRX support, RAI (Release Assistance Indication) behaviour and attach with an IoT-M T-IoT APN.
+LTE-M availability is checked market by market across the group's European footprint, for instance through the IoT Solution Optimizer.
+LTE-M acceptance verifies PSM and eDRX support, RAI (Release Assistance Indication) behaviour and attach with the target IoT APN.

 NB-IoT

 Section titled “NB-IoT”NB-IoT is the ultra-low-power technology for stationary or barely mobile objects.
-DT is one of the pillars of the GSMA NB-IoT Roaming Initiative, which aims to establish NB-IoT-specific roaming agreements between participating operators.
+DT completed with Vodafone, under the GSMA Mobile IoT Initiative, the first international NB-IoT roaming trials in Europe, and remains a driving force on inter-operator NB-IoT roaming agreements.
 NB-IoT acceptance verifies attach, PLMN-locking support, long-session stability and behaviour during intra-DT roaming (across group subsidiaries).
 It is also the scenario where pitfalls are most frequent.

 LTE Cat-1bis